KatLah6/MovementApp/README.md

 ## Week 2:

 Implementation of the user story for week 2: Validating user input and user rights.
 Calculating user age from validated birthday input.

+## Week3:

+Implementation of the user story for week 3: User name generation, password generation and handling of user rights